Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- He also has 619 rushing yards on 102 carries (with four touchdowns), averaging 41.3 yards per game.
+- He's tacked on 619 rushing yards on 102 carries and four rushing touchdowns, averaging 41.3 yards per game.

-- The Bills have called a pass in 60.3% of their plays from scrimmage this year while running the ball 39.7% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Bills have run 60.3% passing plays and 39.7% rushing plays this season.
+They rank third in the NFL in scoring.

-- Allen has thrown 106 passes in the red zone this season, 56.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Falcons.